 Going no contact with someone you cared for and thought cared for you can be traumatic.
 After enacting the no contact rule, reach out to a therapist and start ongoing sessions.
 This will help you to work through the things that have happened.
 Having a quality therapist can make the transition easier and help you to process it in a healthy way.
 Don’t go through this alone.

-Decide if there is a path to restored relationship.
+Decide if there is a path to a restored relationship.